-Election Day is Nov.
-7. Early voting thru Nov 4th - WBFJ.fm
+Election Day is Tuesday, Nov.
+7 - WBFJ.fm

 Election Day is Nov.
 7.

-Want to vote?
 NC State Board of Elections: http://www.ncsbe.gov/

 Click on your local board of elections office (by county) https://vt.ncsbe.gov/BOEInfo